 Final Panel – The value of UC-wide collaboration across team working in different arenas

-Panel: Power of 10 – Strategic Partnerships, Policy, and Direction
+Panel: “Power of 10 – Strategic Partnerships, Policy, and Direction”

-Alex Bustamante, UC Office of the President, moderator, with panelists Cora Han, UC Health, Dennis Chornenky, UC Davis Health, Günter Waibel, California Digital Library, Simon Atkinson, UC Davis, and Chuck Haines, UC Santa Barbara
+Alex Bui, UC Office of the President, moderator, with panelists Cora Han, UC Health, Dennis Chornenky, UC Davis Health, Günter Waibel, California Digital Library, Simon Atkinson, UC Davis, and Chuck Haines, UC Santa Barbara

 The panel title, “Power of 10,” alludes to the 10 academic campuses across the state (UC Berkley, UC Davis, UC Irvine, UCLA, UC Merced, UC Riverside, UC San Diego, UC San Francisco, UC Santa Barbara, and UC Santa Cruz.)
 A panel of leaders in research, patient care, and library services discussed their roles within the UC mission.
 Echoing earlier insights, they noted AI’s broader adoption in research (“front office” in research terms) compared to administrative functions (“back office”) and advocated for ongoing cross-UC collaboration.
+Expert communications will be key to successful implementation.

 Conclusions and next steps

-Van Williams closed the workshop, commending the rich discussion, the contributions by participants, speakers and the planning committee and conference organizations, including Kristin Cordova, chief of staff to Van Williams.
+Van Williams closed the workshop, commending the rich discussion, the contributions by participants, speakers and the planning committee and conference organizers, including Kristin Cordova, chief of staff to Van Williams.
 He highlighted the AI Council as a valuable resource for continued collaboration, encouraging attendees to utilize the Council’s resources and expertise.

 Share Fair Presenters